plone/training/features.rst

     $ ./bin/instance fg

-This starts Plone and we can see what it is doing.
+This starts Plone in foreground and we can see what it is doing.

 You can stop it by pressing :kbd:`ctrl + c`.